maemo-leste-extras/sojourner/README.md

 **Sojourner** is a conference schedule viewer for the [Nokia N900](http://maemo.nokia.com/n900/), the smartphone of choice for the discerning sandal-wearer.
 Talks can be viewed by topic, by room or by time; your favourite events can be starred for easy browsing later on.

 It originally showed the schedule for [FOSDEM](http://fosdem.org/); it has subsequently been made to show others, thanks mainly to wonderful contributors!
 It's written in *Python* and uses the [Hildon](http://pymaemo.garage.maemo.org/python_hildon_manual/) widget set.

-Thanks to a really shonky abstraction layer—named *Malvern*—the application also runs with plain [Gtk+](http://www.gtk.org/), though it's not beautiful.
+This software was created by [Will Thompson](http://willthompson.co.uk/) and he deserves all the credit; I just fix critical bugs and make new releases.

 Packaging
 ---------